Do you need to use a YouTube end screen template in 2023?

 More importantly, having or not having a custom end screen won’t determine how successful your channel will be.

 What matters is the quality of the content you produce.
 That’s the lead domino.
-Focus all of your time and effort into creating the best YouTube content possible.
+Focus all of your time and effort on creating the best YouTube content possible.

 7 Youtube End Screen Templates

 Here are 7 YouTube end screen templates you can draw some inspiration from:

 The Tonight Show uses a solid end screen that’s focused on getting the user to view more videos.
 This is smart because YouTube wants users to stay on their platform for as long as possible.